2,3,7,8-Tetrachlorodibenzodioxin: Sources

 TCDD has never been produced commercially except as a pure chemical for scientific research.
 It is, however, formed as a synthesis side product when producing certain chlorophenols or chlorophenoxy acid herbicides.
 It may also be formed along with other polychlorinated dibenzodioxins and dibenzofuranes in any burning of hydrocarbons where chlorine is present, especially if certain metal catalysts such as copper are also present.
 Usually a mixture of dioxin-like compounds is produced, therefore a more thorough treatise is under dioxins and dioxin-like compounds.

 The greatest production occurs from waste incineration, metal production, and fossil-fuel and wood combustion.
 Dioxin production can usually be reduced by increasing the combustion temperature.
 Total U.S. emissions of PCCD/Fs were reduced from ca. 14 kg TEq in 1987 to 1.4 kg TEq in 2000.

+History

+TCDD was first synthesized in the laboratory in 1957 by Wilhelm Sandermann, and he also discovered the effects of the compound.

 Cases of exposure

 There have been numerous incidents where people have been exposed to high doses of TCDD.